dkm/last-location/README.md

 ## What it is
 - A testing ground for experimenting with Rust and some web-related crates (mainly [diesel](https://diesel.rs), [Rocket](https://rocket.rs))
 - A small and simple tool to keep track of the last position reported by a client (usually a smartphone, using [GPS Logger](https://gpslogger.app/)).
 My main use cases being flying using a paraglider or riding a MTB in nearby mountains.
+- Yet another software maintained by a single hobbyist with a [bus factor = 1](https://en.wikipedia.org/wiki/Bus_factor)
 ## What it is NOT
 - Yet another live tracking solution
 - Yet another activity sharing ("strava")